oscar-bender-stone/honors-thesis/source/foundations.typ

   ]<induction>

-  We adopt a single rule of inference, namely *modus ponens*:
+  We adopt a single rule of inference, namely *modus ponens*, a meta-theoretic rule:

   #labeled_equation(label: "MP", [
     $A "and" A -> B "implies" B$
   ])

-  Note that this is a meta-theoretic rule.
 ]<pa_axioms>

-Now we can define a proof.
+Now we can define proofs.

 #definition[
-  A *proof* in Peano Arithmetic is defined recursively.
+  A *proof* in $PA$ is defined recursively.

+  - *Base Case:*

+  - *Recursive Case:*
 ]

+== Key Properties of Peano Arithmetic

 $PA$ enjoys several properties.
 We will define the first in depth, but it is cited here for clarity.